Would you like to know more about Practitioner Diploma in Executive Coaching?

 Robin Chu is the CEO and Founder of CoachBright, a national social enterprise, and an executive coach.
 Using coaching, his organisation helps young people become independent and resilient so they can realise their potential.
-A Shackleton leader and a fellow at the School for Social Entrepreneurs, Robin has kindly shared his personal journey with us and talks about his time on the AoEC’s Practitioner Diploma.
+A Shackleton leader and a fellow at the School for Social Entrepreneurs, Robin has kindly shared his personal journey with us and talks about his time on the AoEC’s Practitioner Diploma in Executive Coaching.

 You started working life as a sports producer and reporter with BBC Berkshire before moving to roles with Year Here.
 What introduced you to coaching and led to you signing up for the AoEC’s Practitioner Diploma in Executive Coaching course?